StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge-Privacy-Settings.md

 #### Optional diagnostic data
 - Help improve Microsoft products by sending optional diagnostic ata about how you use the browser, webstes you visit, and crash reports: Off

+#### Search and service improvement
+- Help improve Microsoft products by sending the results from searches on the web: Off

 #### Personalize your web experience
 - Improve your web experience by allowing Microsoft to use your browsing history from this acount for personalizing advertising, search, news and other Microsoft services: Off